Nodulaire/ELK-Ansible/README.md

 |-------|------|--------|-------------------|
 |Project architect | **Renaud PULIDO**  | renaud.pulido@gmail.com | 144CFD9A |
 |Project developer | **Boris ROMANOW**  | boris.romanow@gmail.com | 2185AF59 |

-## Anouncement
-The project isn't ready yet.
-There is a lot of work left to do.
-Feel free to join us in our creation !

 ### TODO :